wp-plugins/linkedin-hresume/readme.txt

 Include your LinkedIn resume in any Wordpress page and style it how you like.

 == Description ==

+**This plugin is no longer in active development and may be broken.
+If you are interested in taking over development, please post a note in [the forum](http://wordpress.org/tags/linkedin-hresume).**

 LinkedIn hResume for Wordpress grabs the [hResume microformat](http://microformats.org/wiki/hresume) block from your LinkedIn public profile page allowing you to add it to any Wordpress page and apply